73rhodes/Sublime-Flow/README.md

 Usage
 -----
+You *must* first run `flow init` in your project directory.

-Any JavaScript files that you want checked with Flow should include the following line
+Flow checks entire directories.
+Any JavaScript files that you want checked with Flow should include the following line in their headers:

+  /* @flow */

 Any of the following will work: